toptal/picasso/.changeset/blue-dodos-allow.md

 ### RichTextEditor

-- fix: align tab sizes between RichText and RichTextEditor (in CodeBlock)
+- align tab sizes between RichText and RichTextEditor (in CodeBlock)